pulp/Pulp-manager/README.md

 ## Why Pulp Manager?

-Pulp Manager provides centralized orchestration of a clustger of Pulp3 instances and is particularly usfeful for organizations with multi-tiered or multi-zone deployments who need coordinated syncs between primary and secondary servers.
+Pulp Manager provides centralized orchestration of a cluster of Pulp3 instances.
+It is particularly useful for organizations with multi-tiered or multi-zone deployments who need coordinated syncs between primary and secondary servers.